hpcaitech/ColossalAI/colossalai/shardformer/README.md

     This class is used to specify the replacement policy for a particular layer.
 If `replace_layer` is None, only parameter partitioning will be performed without replacing the layer class.

     CLASS `Col_Layer(Layer)`:
-      - gather_output (bool): Whether to gather the output of the layer
+      - gather_output (bool): Whether the output of this layer can be gathered, like the last layer can be gathered, but most of the time, the intermediate layers of the model do not need to be gathered.

       This class inherited from `Layer`, representing the layer will be sliced along column.